bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from 04/12/2017

-Changes in the branch Experimental.
+Changes in the branch Master.

 1) Fix a memory leak.

 Release 1.0 from 01/12/2017

-Changes in the branch Experimental. <br />
+Changes in the branch Master. <br />
 Fix the mpi_read_at buffer limit size.<br />